torvalds/linux/Documentation/admin-guide/bug-hunting.rst

    You need to be at the top level of the kernel tree for this to pick up your C files.

-If you don't have access to the code you can also debug on some crash dumps e.g. crash dump output as shown by Dave Miller::
+If you don't have access to the code you can also de on some crash dumps e.g. crash dump output as shown by Dave Miller::

      EIP is at 	+0x14/0x4c0